Whyzanet/WhyzaGC/README.md

 Other than the expected differences in libraries for the ESP8266 & ESP32, respectively (ESP8266WiFi.h/WiFi.h, ESP8266WebServer.h/WebServer.h, and ESP8266mDNS/ESPmDNS), the 2nd LED differences (Blue LED vs. Neopixel RGB LED), and pinout changes, the Feather Huzzah ESP32 CPU is also dual-core.

-As such, in the ESP32 code, I have set both the radmon.org update and randomise functions to utilize CPU0 rather than CPU1, which all other code runs on by default.
+As such, in the ESP32 code, I have set both the radmon.org update, MQTT publish and randomise functions to utilize CPU0 rather than CPU1, which all other code runs on by default.

-This solves two issues on the ESP8266 platform due to its single CPU.
+This solves two issues on the ESP8266 platform due to its single CPU and my less than proficient programming skills.
 Firstly, while performing the TCP connection setup and GET request for the radmon.org update, the (single) CPU is unavailable for other tasks.
 Since the typical TCP setup, data exchange, and teardown takes at least 1.5+ seconds in my environment (and up to N secs!), resulting in the ESP8266 missing N lines of serial data from the MightyOhm, one per second.
 This is not a significant issue as the code is reading the MightyOhm CPM (Counts per Minute) value, which is itself averaged and uploading the resulting Arduino-calculated 1-minute rolling average.
 So the impact of missing a couple of average values is negligible overall.
 It explains why the code is measuring the upload time and showing it in the web diagnostics.
 I did try schedulers and yield() without success on the ESP8266....

 Secondly, because the roulette wheel function generating the random data is time-critical, any sharing of CPU will corrupt the random data.
 My initial tests confirm this.